-Grassley’s challenge to self-appointed role as defender of inspectors general: Trump
+Trump is stiffest challenge to Grassley’s self-appointed role as defender of inspectors general

 Trump underscored his grievances against the inspectors general last week, arguing that he has been “treated very unfairly” by them.

 The class of Senate Republicans who have shown outward concern about the dismissals of the inspectors general is small.
-The issue didn’t surface when Trump made an impromptu visit to Capitol Hill earlier last week to have lunch with GOP senators, and Senate Majority Leader Mitch McConnell (R-Ky.) has said the firings were well within Trump’s authority.
+The issue didn’t surface when Trump made an impromptu visit to Capitol Hill earlier last week to have lunch with GOP senators, and Majority Leader Mitch McConnell (R-Ky.) has said the firings were well within Trump’s authority.

-The few who have spoken out include Collins and Romney, who said last week that he had some conversations with administration officials about Linick’s dismissal.
-Sen. James Lankford (R-Okla.) and Sen. Rob Portman (R-Ohio) have also gently prodded Trump in a letter to send a message “to the executive branch to work with IGs, not against them.”
+The few who have spoken out include Collins and Romney, who said last week that he had conversations with administration officials about Linick’s dismissal.
+Sens.
+James Lankford (R-Okla.) and Rob Portman (R-Ohio) have also gently prodded Trump in a letter to send a message “to the executive branch to work with IGs, not against them.”

 “Senator Grassley has been so amazing for so many decades, it’s kind of unfair for everyone to always turn to him,” said Danielle Brian, the executive director for the Project on Government Oversight.
 “This is very politically difficult for a person to challenge their own party’s administration, and he shouldn’t be expected to do it by himself.”

-Any Grassley challenge to Trump would cast a spotlight on fellow Iowa senator, Joni Ernst (R), who is up for reelection this November in an increasingly difficult political environment for the GOP with its Senate majority at stake.
+Any Grassley challenge to Trump would cast a spotlight on his fellow Iowa senator, Joni Ernst (R), who is up for reelection this November in an increasingly difficult political environment for the GOP with its Senate majority at stake.

 Grassley was early in his Senate career when then-President Ronald Reagan terminated all the existing inspectors general in 1981, although some were eventually reinstated.
 During his career, Grassley has not only defended inspectors general, but he has also worked to oust watchdogs he felt fell short of the job.